from £70 /night help Price for guests, Nights

 Availability Your dates are available

-This four star detached stone cottage provides a rural retreat as a base for relaxing and indulging in outdoor activities.
+This four star detached stone cottage provides a rural retreat as a base for relaxing and enjoying outdoor activities.

 Tastefully and thoughtfully converted it is perfectly suited to two people.
 The accommodation comprises one bedroom, an open plan lounge-diner, and small kitchen.
 There is a shower room and tiled lobby for muddy boots!
 The patio has outdoor furniture to relax and capture the last rays of the setting sun.